-- 1. Do one of the following: - In the Xsheet view, right-click and deselect the Gestural Drag Mode option. - In the Xsheet toolbar, click the Toggle Gestural Drag Mode button (you may have to customize the toolbar to display it).
+- 1. Do one of the following: - In the Xsheet view, right-click and deselect Gestural Drag Mode. - From the Xsheet menu, select Edit > Gestural Drag Mode - In the Xsheet toolbar, click the Toggle Gestural Drag Mode ↓ button (you may have to customize the toolbar to display it).